 The night of your procedure

 By the evening, things are usually starting to settle down a bit.
 For most people, the discomfort has eased and most of our patients seem to get a good night’s sleep.
-Many people describe waking during the night and are amazed that they are able to read the bedside clock.
+Many people describe waking during the night and are amazed that they can read the bedside clock.

 The next day